 To provide participants a baseline Public Safety perspective and understanding of various types of sUAS, how they operate, where they can operate, and how to operate them safely within the NAS.

-Target Audience: This course is ideal for anyone new to small unmanned aircraft systems who wants to learn to operate confidently and safely.
+Target Audience: This course is ideal for anyone interested in exploring integration of small unmanned aircraft systems into the public safety sector, and especially who want to learn to operate confidently, responsibly, and safely.

 Course is offered by Embry-Riddle Aeronautical University.